Your Child's Asthma: First Office Visit

 working.
 It's a very important part of diagnosing asthma.
 Here’s how it works:

-how fast it is exhaled.
+and how fast it is breathed out.

-tube again.
+again.
 An increase in airflow suggests that asthma medicine may be helpful.

-test is repeated to see how the activity affects your child’s breathing and symptoms.
+repeated to see how the activity affects your child’s breathing and symptoms.